-Typically diagnosed by screening of an asymptomatic individual.
+Essential hypertension is typically diagnosed by screening of an asymptomatic individual.

-The Eighth Joint National Committee (JNC 8) guideline recommends starting pharmacological treatment in chronic kidney disease and diabetes patients if BP ≥140/90 mmHg.
+The Eighth Joint National Committee (JNC 8) guideline recommends starting pharmacological treatment in patients with chronic kidney disease and diabetes if BP ≥140/90 mmHg.
 In the general population aged ≥60 years, treatment to lower blood pressure should begin when BP ≥150/90 mmHg.
 The latter recommendation was not agreed upon by all panel members because of the risk of cardiovascular events associated with BP ≥140/90 mmHg.

 Blood pressure goals and recommendations continue to evolve in line with new evidence.